Fudan-iGEM/2025-wiki/pages/education.md

 Date：March 28th，2025

-People：Peining Wu、Yuxin Duan、Zuyao Wu、Yue Yue、Huizhen Du
+People：Peining Wu, Yuxin Duan, Zuyao Wu, Yue Yue, Huizhen Du

 Garden parties allow us to reach a diverse audience with different backgrounds—our goal was to test a multi-activity model: using "Play" ——games to attract participants, using "Practice" ——interactive operations to deepen understanding, and finally guiding participants to "Produce" creative works ——collage poetry to solidify their knowledge of synthetic biology.